Preserving • Engaging • Educating

-Fenimore Art Museum is dedicated to welcoming and connecting people to our shared cultural heritage through exhibitions and programs that provoke, delight, and inspire.
+Fenimore Art Museum is dedicated to welcoming and connecting people to our shared cultural heritage through exhibitions and programs that engage, delight, and inspire.

-The Fenimore Art Museum is the showcase of the New York State Historical Association, which is the not-for-profit corporate entity governing the operations of the museum.
-The New York State Historical Association was founded in 1899 by New Yorkers who were interested in promoting greater knowledge of the early history of the state.
+Fenimore Art Museum originated as the New York State Historical Association, founded in 1899 by New Yorkers who were interested in promoting greater knowledge of the early history of the state.
 They hoped to encourage original research, to educate general audiences by means of lectures and publications, to mark places of historic interest with tablets or signs, and to start a library and museum to hold manuscripts, paintings, and objects associated with the history of the state.

-In 1939 Stephen Carlton Clark offered the Association a new home in the village of Cooperstown Cooperstown.
+In 1939, Stephen Carlton Clark offered the organization a new home in the village of Cooperstown.
 Clark, an avid collector, took an active interest in expanding the holdings of the Association and in 1944 donated Fenimore House, one of his family's properties, to be used as a new headquarters and museum.
 The impressive neo-Georgian structure was built in the 1930s on the site of James Fenimore Cooper's early 19th century farmhouse on the shore of Otsego Lake, Cooper's Glimmerglass.

 Fenimore House was large enough to have both extensive exhibition galleries as well as office and library space.
 The collections and programs continued to expand and a separate library building was constructed in 1968.
-In 1995 a new 18,000 square foot wing was added to Fenimore House to house the Eugene and Clare Thaw Collection which is one of the nation's premier collections of American Indian Art.
-In 1999 in recognition of our world class collections we renamed the Fenimore House Museum to the Fenimore Art Museum.
+In 1995, a new 18,000 square foot wing was added to Fenimore House to accommodate the Eugene and Clare Thaw Collection which is one of the nation's premier collections of American Indian Art.
+In 1999, in recognition of our world-class collections, we renamed the Fenimore House to Fenimore Art Museum.

-NYSHA will be best served in the next several years by improving and strengthening our programs, operations, and financial position; further developing our marketing effectiveness and fund raising capacity; and looking closely at the Association’s longer-term ambitions.
+Fenimore Art Museum will be best served in the next several years by improving and strengthening our programs, operations, and financial position; further developing our marketing effectiveness and fund raising capacity; and looking closely at its longer-term ambitions.
 We must position ourselves to tackle selective capital needs and more ambitious projects by building a strong foundation, quantifying and prioritizing our needs, and developing the case for support.